mgcrea/benchmark-kaizoumark/_posts/2015-06-08-linux-libraries.md

 There are three kind of libraries in Linux: static, shared and dynamically loaded (DL).

+Dynamically loaded libraries are very specific to some use cases like plugins, and would deserve an article on their own.
+I will only focus here on static and shared libraries.

 ##Static libraries

 A static library is simply an archive of object files conventionally starting with the `lib` prefix and ending with the `.a` suffix.

 _Example:_

 ~~~
 libfoobar.a
 ~~~